mgastner/cartogram-cpp/README.md

 ### Installation

-Go to the `cartogram_cpp/build` directory in your preferred terminal and execute the following commands.
+Go to the `cartogram_cpp` directory in your preferred terminal and execute the following commands.

-    cmake .
+    cd build && cmake ..
     make
     sudo make install